ibm-cloud-docs/Cloudant/operator/deploy_cluster.md

 ## Deploying a CouchDB cluster on Kubernetes
 {: #deploy-couchdb-cluster-kubernetes}

-In this guide, we walk through deploying a three-node CouchDB Cluster with ephemeral storage on Kubernetes.
+Now, we walk through deploying a three-node CouchDB Cluster with ephemeral storage on Kubernetes.

 ### Prerequisites
 {: #prerequisites-cluster-kubernetes}